Film Spoilers and

 Writer/director Joel Edgerton's twisting vengeance-based thriller (his directorial debut film) had some elements of Fatal Attraction (1987), The Hand That Rocks the Cradle (1992), and Michael Haneke's Cache (2005).
-A suburban LA couple had just relocated from Chicago due to a change in the husband's work (and after Robyn had lost a pregnancy), and were living in a mid-century modern in the Hollywood Hills:
+A suburban LA couple had just relocated from Chicago due to a change in the husband's work (and after Robyn had lost a pregnancy):

 After questioning one of Simon's other best childhood friends, Greg (David Denman), Robyn learned that her husband had been a sociopathic childhood bully and tormentor of Gordo.
 Simon had completely fabricated the accusation that Gordo was gay, and it had subsequently ruined his life.
-Gordo still held a grudge, wanted payback revenge, and threatened Simon: "You think you're done with the past, but the past is not done with you."
+Gordo still held a grudge, now wanted payback revenge, and threatened Simon:

 The plot twist actually seemed to reset the dynamic between the two male protagonists -- Gordo was indeed a monstrous character, and Simon was now a victim.

 Robyn in Hospital After Birth

 Ginger Fully Transformed Into a Werewolf, Killed Sam, and Then Was Killed by Sister Brigitte

 The tagline of director John Fawcett's werewolf horror cult film was: